 No, there aren’t any health benefits of boba.
 Since they are made from starch, sugar, and water, they are basically just added calories.
 They sure are delicious, though!

 Surprisingly, this is a question a lot of first-time bubble tea drinkers ask.
-It might be confusing at first because the boba is so incredibly chewy, and it takes a while for them to dissolve in your mouth.
+It might be confusing at first because the boba is so incredibly chewy, and it takes a while for it to dissolve in your mouth.

 Yes, you are supposed to chew them.
 If you don’t chew them, they are not easy to swallow.